Arrival and Bay Hill

 Moderate to Challenging

-This itinerary assembles the five courses that define Orlando's place in American golf.
+This trip assembles the five courses that define Orlando's place in American golf.
 Each was designed by a figure whose name carries weight in the game's history: Arnold Palmer, Tom Watson, Jack Nicklaus, and a second Nicklaus design that pays tribute to the Old Course at St Andrews.
-The routing moves between two resort bases, starting at Bay Hill Lodge for its PGA Tour pedigree and shifting to Reunion Resort to access the three-designer collection that no other property in the country can match.
+The routing moves between two resort bases, opening at Arnold Palmer's Bay Hill Club & Lodge for its PGA Tour pedigree and shifting to Reunion Resort to reach the three-designer collection no other property in the country can match.

-Drive 20 minutes south to Grand Cypress for a morning round on the New Course, Jack Nicklaus's tribute to St Andrews.
-The double greens, 150 pot bunkers, and Swilcan Bridge replica create an experience entirely unlike the previous day.
+Drive 20 minutes south to Grand Cypress Golf Club for a morning round on Grand Cypress, New Course (Links), Jack Nicklaus's tribute to St Andrews.
+The double greens, 150 pot bunkers, and Swilcan Bridge replica produce an experience entirely unlike the previous day.

-The first of three consecutive days at Reunion, and starting with the Palmer Course is deliberate.
-Arnold Palmer's design features the most dramatic elevation changes of the three, with generous fairways and visual spectacle that allows the group to settle into the Reunion property without being punished by difficulty.
+The first of three consecutive days at Reunion, and starting with Reunion Resort, Palmer Course is deliberate.
+Arnold Palmer's design has the most dramatic elevation changes of the three, with generous fairways and visual spectacle that lets the group settle into the Reunion property without being punished by difficulty.

-The Watson Course rewards the strategic awareness that the Palmer round the previous day began to develop.
+Reunion Resort, Watson Course rewards the strategic awareness that the Palmer round began to develop.
 Tom Watson's emphasis on firm, fast fairways and ground-game approach shots creates a different test: less visual drama, more cerebral decision-making.

 The final round, and the most demanding.
-The Nicklaus Course at Reunion features small undulating greens, pot bunkers, and railroad-tie-framed elevated tees that announce the difficulty from the first hole.
+Reunion Resort, Nicklaus Course (Tradition) features small undulating greens, pot bunkers, and railroad-tie-framed elevated tees that announce the difficulty from the first hole.

 Check out of Reunion Resort and drive 30 minutes to MCO.
-Flights from Orlando connect to most major US cities with high frequency.
+Flights from Orlando connect to most major US cities at high frequency.